wmeints/azuremeetup-machinelearning/challenge-2/README.md

  Try setting the `bins=` parameter to another value.

-  * What does setting the number of bins to a lower value do?
+  * What does setting the number of bins to a lower value do in terms of accuracy?
-  * What does setting the number of bins to a higher value do?
+  * What does setting the number of bins to a higher value do in terms of accuracy?

 Usually you don't want to leave the outliers in your dataset.
 You can remove them from the dataset in the data preparation package.
 However, which outliers